OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered, revealing hidden content.
-This uses only CSS3, avoiding JavaScript for a lightweight and performant solution.
+No JavaScript is required.
+The effect involves a card that expands vertically to reveal hidden content when clicked.
+We'll use plain CSS, focusing on transitions and pseudo-elements for a smooth animation.

 **Description of the Styling:**

-The card uses a combination of transitions, pseudo-elements (`::before` and `::after`), and max-height to achieve the expanding effect.
-The `::before` pseudo-element is used to create the visually appealing overlay that appears upon hover.
-The max-height is initially set to a smaller value, limiting the card's height.
-Upon hover, the max-height is removed, allowing the card to expand to its full content height.
-Transitions ensure a smooth animation.
+The styling utilizes a simple card structure with a hidden content area.
+The `:target` pseudo-class and `transition` property work together to animate the height change.
+A subtle background color change adds visual feedback.

 **Full Code:**